 "We were bad all game offensively," coach Doc Rivers said.
 "We were forcing things and offensively the ball stuck at times.
 Their length bothered us at times.
 Sometimes you want to win too bad, and that was us today."

 Oklahoma City used an 11-2 run at the start of the fourth quarter to close it out.
-The Celtics had pulled within 68-65 after three quarters before going without a basket for the first 5 minutes of the fourth, and they never could recover.

 Paul Pierce had 20 points to lead Boston, which had its own run of five straight wins broken.
 Kevin Garnett chipped in 10 points and 11 rebounds.